zimmski/feedme/README.md

 **CLI arguments**

 ```
+      --config=         INI config file
+      --config-write=   Write all arguments to an INI config file and exit
       --feed=           Fetch only the feed with this name (can be used more than once)
       --max-idle-conns= Max idle connections of the database (10)
       --max-open-conns= Max open connections of the database (10)